elixirschool/elixirschool/_posts/2018-05-31-elixir-in-action-review.md

 While this is not a good beginners book nor is it a simple read, it is an excellent resource for illustrating the real platform potential, and struggles, that come with Elixir and BEAM.

 I strongly suggest each Elixir dev that is not a master in the language to buy a hard copy for their desk.
+If

-If you are on the beginner level, we will explore the options on our following posts.
+are on the beginner level, we will explore the options on our following posts.